Bill de Blasio: 2020 presidential campaign

 On May 16, 2019, de Blasio announced that he would seek the Democratic nomination for president after releasing a YouTube video in which he said, "I'm Bill de Blasio, and I'm running for president because it's time we put working people first."
 He was the first incumbent mayor of New York City to run for president since John Lindsay, who ran for the Democratic nomination in 1972.

 During his campaign, de Blasio expressed support for increasing the federal minimum wage to $15 an hour.
 On June 19, 2019, he said, "We have to make sure there is a peace settlement in Afghanistan; it obviously has to involve the Taliban.
 Until that point, I don't think it's sensible to take out our troops."
 De Blasio advocated a robot tax and proposed to make large corporations responsible for five years of income tax from jobs that are automated away.

 De Blasio's campaign failed to gain traction.
 He was unable to qualify for Democratic primary debates in September and October, which were seen as necessary events for his campaign to maintain viability.
 He regularly polled at 0% among Democratic primary voters, including in his home state.
 A May 2019 Quinnipiac University poll of New York City voters found that 76% did not want de Blasio to run for president.
 After failing to qualify for the third round of primary debates, de Blasio announced the suspension of his campaign on September 20, 2019.
 On February 14, 2020, de Blasio endorsed Sanders.

 In May 2023, the Federal Election Commission issued a $53,000 fine against de Blasio's campaign for accepting improper contributions.
 In January 2025, a judge ruled that de Blasio was responsible for all costs associated with his mayoral security detail's out-of-state travel in connection with his presidential bid; the total cost was $475,000.

-2022 congressional campaign
+Post-mayoral career

 In 2022, de Blasio ran for the U.S. House of Representatives in the newly redrawn 10th congressional district.
 After receiving scant support in public polls, he withdrew from the race on July 19 and stated that he was done with "electoral politics".
+During the fall of 2022 he was a visiting fellow at the Institute of Politics (IOP) at Harvard University.
+During 2023 he was the Marnold Visiting Scholar from the Wagner Graduate School of Public Service at the New York University (NYU).
+During the Winter of 2024 he was the Harry A. and Margaret D. Towsley Foundation Policymaker in Residence from the Ford School of Public Policy at the University of Michigan (UMich, U-M, or Michigan).